ZhiYangAng/Chocolate-Customer-Dashboard-PowerBI/README.md

 ### **MySQL**

 <p align="justify">
-I created a schema named retail_chocolate_syn in MySQL.
-Then, I created tables for importing data from csv files into mysql under <i>retail_chocolate_syn</i> schema.
-There is an additional table named country_metadata that function for dynamic flag feature which will covered in PowerBI section later.
+I created a schema named retail_chocolate_syn in MySQL database.
+Then, I created tables for importing data from csv files into MySQL under <i>retail_chocolate_syn</i> schema.
+There is an additional table named country_metadata which functioned as dynamic flag feature which will covered in PowerBI section later.
 </p>

 #### Example of creating table using SQL: